 If your business is desk-based, you need a computer - and the desk itself.
-If you are a dentist, you will need your drill, a chair and your x-ray machine.
-A woodworker will need hand and machine tools.
-Most businesses will need vehicles.
+If you are a dentist looking to purchase dental equipment, you will need your drill, a chair and your x-ray machine as a minimum.
+A skilled woodworker will need hand and machine tools.
+And, most businesses will need a vehicle to run smoothly.

-From high value, high technology equipment to chairs and the kettle for coffee breaks, your business depends on a huge range of items, collectively known as assets.
+From high value, high technology equipment to chairs and the kettle for coffee breaks, your business depends on a huge range of items, and these are collectively known as assets.

-And when your business needs new or replacement assets, Asset Finance can be the most cost-effective way to provide those assets.
+And when your business needs new or replacement assets, asset finance - a specialist finance product - can be the most cost-effective way to provide them.

 What is Asset Finance?

 Buying all the equipment or assets your business needs for cash means a major capital investment.
-When it’s a big item, like a van or a machine tool, most firms don’t have the funds available as cash.
-However, Asset Finance can provide the solution.
+When it’s a big item, like a van or a machine tool, most firms don’t have the funds readily available as cash.
+However, asset finance could provide an alternative solution.

-Asset Finance differs from a conventional loan in one important way.
-With a conventional business loan you will either need to pay a relatively high interest rate for credit - with an ‘unsecured’ loan, or offer security, something that the lender will take and sell to cover their losses if you are unable to repay.
+This type of funding differs from a conventional loan in one important way.
+With a conventional business loan, you will either need to pay a relatively high rate of interest for credit with an unsecured loan or, alternatively, offer security - something that the lender will take and sell to cover their losses if you are unable to repay.
 This can be key business equipment, your premises or even your home.
-The thought of putting your home at risk is daunting, but it does mean less risk for the lender, and consequently a lower repayment for you.
+The thought of putting your home at risk is daunting, but it does mean less risk for the lender and results in a lower repayment for you.

-But Asset Finance can provide the ideal solution of a low rate without putting your home or other key items at risk.
+But asset finance can provide the ideal solution of a low rate without putting your home or other key items at risk.
 This is because the funding is secured on the asset itself.
-So, if you buy a key asset - such as a van - and can’t keep up the repayments because of a downturn in business, the lender will simply take back the van.
+So, if you're buying a key piece of equipment - such as a van - and can’t keep up the repayments because of a downturn in business, the lender will simply take back the van.
 The lending is ‘secured’ against the equipment or asset you buy.

 Hire Purchase – spreading the cost of buying

-Hire Purchase - or HP - is a simple way to spread the cost of buying an asset - which means that it is already working to make your business money while you pay for it, in effect paying for itself.
+Hire Purchase - or HP - is a simple way to spread the cost of buying an asset for your business.
+A positive with this type of asset finance is that the piece of equipment is already working to make your business money while you pay for it.
+It is, in effect, paying for itself.

-After making an initial deposit in the region of 10% of the asset’s value, you will pay fixed monthly instalments for the agreed term, which generally lasts between 12 and 72 months.
-The installments cover both interest payments and a proportion of the amount borrowed.
+After making an initial deposit of around of 10% of the asset’s value, you will pay fixed monthly instalments for the agreed term, which generally lasts between 12 and 72 months.
+The instalments will cover both interest payments and a proportion of the amount borrowed.

-The assets become your property as soon as the final payment is made.
+The asset becomes your property as soon as the final payment is made.

-However, buying an item can mean being left with an obsolete or worn out piece of equipment which will become a liability for your business when better and newer models are available.
+However, buying an item can mean being left with an obsolete or worn-out piece of equipment which will become a liability for your business when better and newer models become available.